aryarm/varCA/scripts/README.md

 # scripts
 This directory contains various scripts used by the pipeline.
-However, you can use most of these scripts on your own if you'd like.
+However, you can use most of these scripts on their own, too.
 Some may even be helpful in day-to-day use.

 All python scripts implement the `--help` argument.
 For bash, R, and awk scripts, you can run `head <script>` to read about their usage.